andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 ## Introducing Server-Sent Events

-If someone asks you what is the typical interaction between a browser and a Web server, I'm pretty sure you'll reply something like "*the browser requests a resource and the Web server provides a response*".
-Of course, this is the classic interaction in a client-server system.
-But what will you reply if someone asks you to make the server send data to the client at any time without an explicit request?
-And what if you are requested to implement it by using the HTTP protocol?
-Maybe you could think that it is impossible: HTTP can only allow the client asking data to the server, not vice versa.
+The typical interaction between a browser and a web server has the browser requesting a resource and the web server providing a response.
+But how could we describe an event where the server is sending data to the client at any time without an explicit request?
+If such behavior is to be implemented using the HTTP protocol, it may seem impossible since HTTP only allows the client to request data from the server and not the opposite.

-Well, you can do it by using the dear old HTTP.
-You can use [Server-Sent Events](https://html.spec.whatwg.org/multipage/server-sent-events.html), also known as *SSE* or *Event Source*, a W3C standard that allows the server to push data to a client.
-Maybe now you are thinking of that annoying polling you implemented to get the progress status from a long server processing.
-Thanks to SSE you can stop to implement polling to wait for a response from the server.
-And you don't need any complex and strange protocol.
-You can continue to use the standard HTTP.
+Well, we can do that using our dear friend HTTP.
+We can use [Server-Sent Events](https://html.spec.whatwg.org/multipage/server-sent-events.html), also known as *SSE* or *Event Source*, a W3C standard that allows the server to push data to the client.
+This may suggest using that annoying polling we'd implement to get the progress status from a long server processing, but thanks to SSE, we don't have to implement polling to wait for a response from the server.
+We don't need any complex and strange protocol, we can continue to use the standard HTTP.

 So let's take a look at how to use Server-Sent Events in a realistic application.